Janitors and building cleaners held about 2.3 million jobs in 2021. The largest employers of janitors and building cleaners were as follows:

 Time-management skills.
 Janitors and building cleaners should be able to plan and complete tasks in a timely manner.

-The median hourly wage for janitors and building cleaners was $10.73 in May 2012.
-The median wage is the wage at which half the workers in an occupation earned more than the amount and half earned less.
-The lowest 10 percent earned less than $8.08 per hour, and the top 10 percent earned more than $18.17 per hour.
+The median hourly wage for janitors and building cleaners was $14.31 in May 2021.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $10.74, and the highest 10 percent earned more than $22.26.

-In May 2012, the median hourly wages for janitors and building cleaners in the top five industries in which these cleaners worked were as follows:
+In May 2021, the median hourly wages for janitors and building cleaners in the top industries in which they worked were as follows:

-Most janitors and building cleaners work full time.
+Most janitors and building cleaners work full time, although part-time work is common.
+Work schedules may vary.
 Because office buildings are often cleaned while they are empty, many cleaners work evening hours.
-When there is a need for 24-hour maintenance, cleaners work in shifts.
-This is particularly true of hospitals and hotels.
+When there is a need for 24-hour maintenance, such as in hospitals, cleaners work in shifts that may include nights, weekends, or holidays.

-Employment of janitors and building cleaners is projected to grow 12 percent from 2012 to 2022, about as fast as the average for all occupations.
-Many new jobs are expected in facilities related to health care, as this industry is expected to grow rapidly.
+Employment of janitors and building cleaners is projected to grow 4 percent from 2021 to 2031, about as fast as the average for all occupations.

 For more information about janitors and building cleaners, visit